Law Enforcement Officer Position

 • Patrols the community in a vehicle, on foot, or bicycle and/or boat when assigned, to deter and detect criminal activity.

-• Performs preliminary and continued investigations (traffic and criminal): searches for and collects physical evidence; and, interviews witnesses and victims.
+• Performs preliminary and continued investigations (traffic and criminal), searches for and collects physical evidence, and interviews witnesses and victims.

 • Enforces traffic laws by monitoring traffic movement visually and with radar, contracts violators, and issues traffic citations.